bvdbrule/Sensebender-Lora/README.md

 MySensors Sensebender Micro is normaly equipped with a stackable Nordic NRF24L01 module, see more information https://www.openhardware.io/view/1/Sensebender-Micro

-Hereby some files for the Sensebender to connect replace the NRF24L01 for a RFM95W Lora module.
+Hereby some files for the Sensebender to replace the NRF24L01 for a RFM95W Lora module.

 A Fritzing file with a schema and PCB.
 Source code example communicate with The Things Network.